wo3kie/cxxDojo/README.md

   ...
 }
 ```

-**buffer.cpp**
-Implement a thread safe queue with a limited capacity.
-A thread trying to put an item to the full queue should be blocked and as well as a thread trying to get an item from the empty queue.

 **exec.cpp**
 Implement a function to execute a shell command and capture its output.
 Consider a case of long running process.